 The court may make a disqualification order if the offender has been convicted of any indictable offence committed in connection with the promotion, formation, management or liquidation of a company, or with the receivership of the companys property.

-The maximum period of disqualification is 15 years in the Crown Court and 5 years when imposed in the magistrates' courts.
+There is no statutory minimum period of disqualification for an order made by the criminal courts.
+(There is a minimum disqualification period of two years for disqualification orders in the civil court).
+However the maximum period of disqualification is 15 years in the Crown Court and 5 years when imposed in the magistrates' courts.

 The PSD should make reference to the power to disqualify in relevant cases, and the court should be made aware of the power to disqualify on conviction.